hzeller/bant/README.md

    I usually just source the output of `bant` directly: `. <(bant dwyu ...)`

    Caveats:
-     * Does not take visibiliity into account yet, so it might suggest to add more targets than possible to use (to be fixed soon).
+     * Does not understand package groups in visibility yet; these will be considered 'public' and might result in adding dependencies that bazel would not allow.
      * Always adds the direct dependency of a header, even if another dependency exists that provides that header with an indirection.
 This is by design, but maybe there should be an option to allow indirect dependencies up